• Skip to primary navigation

 Hi!
 I’m Amber Rogals and I am a food photographer, and recipe developer living and working in Maine.
 I also serve the New England area and beyond, and write and photograph regularly for my food blog, Downeats.
 I absolutely love cooking and developing recipes with seasonal foods, and gathering with loved ones to enjoy everything.
 I grew up on the coast of Maine and pretty much never left.
 I currently live here in Maine with my (gorgeous, amazing, hardworking) high school sweetheart and our (hilarious, talented and wonderful) three kids.
 I love capturing shared moments, and inspiring others to cook, eat, gather, and live slow.
 You can read more about me here.
 If you are looking for a food photographer, food stylist or recipe developer please contact me here.

-Filed Under: Baking with Kids, Desserts, Recipes
+Baking with Kids, Desserts, Recipes

 Reader Interactions